'Enlightening and rewarding' - The Irish Times. 'Fascinating and insightful' - Cara.

 From the seventeenth century to the 1980s, Adare Manor was home to ten generations of the Quin, or Wyndham-Quin family, including the seven Earls of Dunraven.

 In 1832, the 2nd Earl and his countess, Lady Caroline, started work on a new Gothic Revival mansion; the project was completed thirty years later by their son Edwin, the 3rd Earl.
 An equally impressive project got underway in 2016 when the present owner initiated a meticulous conservation of the existing mansion, along with the construction of a new wing.

 At the same time, the championship golf course at Adare Manor was thoroughly redesigned by Tom Fazio with the specific goal of hosting tournaments.
 The course will host the Ryder Cup in 2026.

-October 2019 has been a golden month for Adare Manor.
-It won the Condé Nast Traveler Reader's Choice Award for European Resort and was awarded a Michelin star for the Oak Room restaurant.
+In October 2019 Adare Manor won the Condé Nast Traveler Reader's Choice Award for European Resort and was awarded a Michelin star for the Oak Room restaurant.

 Turtle Bunbury’s book traces Adare Manor’s wonderful journey from medieval manor house to its 21st century status as a shimmering 5-star hotel.

 "I just wanted to say how pleased we all are with the beautiful Adare Manor book.
 It is really special and I know this is down to all of the hard work you put into this project ."